 You are here to learn and grow.
 If an exciting opportunity is knocking on the door but it is not paying you, work for free.
 Yes, working for free in a research lab or an unfunded project is better than cleaning cafeteria tables.

 Many students feel overwhelmed in first few months so much so that they lose track of what matters and what not.
 They put so much pressure on themselves to find the right assistantship or the courses or friends that it becomes disheartening when things move slow.
 Remember, it is okay to feel lost.
 Give yourself time to settle in the new surroundings.
 You will be fine, don’t panic.

 7. Invest in relations.
 Connect with people from diverse backgrounds

 You will probably never make as good friends as you can find in your classrooms.
 Go, talk to people.
 Hang out with those who are interesting, inspiring and make you think.
+Meetups are a good way to do this.
 Build bonds that can last a long time.
 Of course, you have to nurture every friendship and relationship but to start with college friends is way easier than making friends in professional circles.
 This is also the time to widen your lenses.
 Talking to people from other backgrounds will give you humility and lessons in open-mindedness.

 8. Experiment in your internships.
 Take those jobs that will teach you helpful skills and not the highest paying ones

 Another big mistake students make is to choose the highest paying job after graduating.
 Remember, you are recruiting your employer as much as he is recruiting you.
 The cost you will pay by taking up a job that will not help you advance in the direction you wish to go is way higher than what any employer can ever pay you.
 Do not give yourself away for a salary.
 Your future is worth much more.
 Do you dream of being an executive of a tech company someday?
 If so, do you think that job in a big MNC with no hands-on learning is the best way to learn how a company is operated?
 If not, think what will get you closer to your dream and take jobs where you can develop those skills.